Christopher Peterson (serial killer): Trial of Harris for murder of Dhaliwal

-Harris was later convicted of Hammersley's murder as well.
+Harris was later convicted of Dhaliwal's murder as well.
 Harris was sentenced to a total of 90 years in prison.
 He is scheduled for release in 2035.

 Trial of Peterson for Mills and Hammersley murders

 Peterson's first trial in September and October 1991 was for the murders of Lawrence Mills and Rhonda Hammersley.

 In preparation for Peterson's first trial, several evidentiary hearings were held.

 In one, it was determined to allow the shotgun recovered from Peterson's apartment to be used as evidence because Peterson's mother had allowed police entry.

 The defense also objected to the confessions obtained by police.
 In examining the issue, it was held that Peterson's arrest for the mall restaurant incident was illegal, but that the confessions obtained some 30 hours after taking him into custody would be admissible, because the delay "tend[ed] to dissipate any taint of illegality."

 Peterson had been identified by a witness in a photo-lineup as the man who shot at her while she was standing in her garage.
 This shooting took place between the time Mills was killed and the time Hammersley was killed.
 Because this photo lineup was performed after Peterson's illegal arrest for the unrelated robbery and shooting at the mall, it was determined it was “fruit of the poisonous tree” and could not be admitted; however, it was determined that the witness could identify him in open court.

 The second witness who saw Hammersley's murder testified that a shooter fired through an open window of her car at her.
 She ducked.
 She felt the weapon's muzzle on her neck, and then a voice said, "All right, that's enough, let's go."
 The witness had originally identified the shooter as white, and had identified Harris as the shooter.
 She said that she recalled in January 1991 that the shooter had an accomplice.
 The prosecution's position was that Peterson was the shooter and Harris was the accomplice.

 The shotgun recovered from Peterson's apartment and the cartridge casings recovered from the crime scene were shown to be linked by examination of the marks made by the firing pin.

 Police testified that during the course of the interrogation, before he finally confessed, Peterson said, "There is no white guy.
 I shot them all."

 The confession was introduced to prove the facts of the shootings.
 In addition, drug use and racial hatred became themes from Peterson's confession that the prosecution highlighted during all of Peterson's trials.